 KARL KENDRICK T. CHUA

 National Economic and Development Authority

-His top three priorities upon being appointed amid the COVID19 crisis include: fast-tracking the National ID System, the economic recovery plan, and the Build, Build, Build Program.
+His top three priorities upon being appointed as Socioeconomic Planning Secretary amid the COVID-19 crisis include: fast-tracking the National ID System, the economic recovery plan, and the Build, Build, Build Program.

 Prior to his appointment, he was Undersecretary for the Strategy, Economics, and Results Group in the Department of Finance (DOF).
 In this capacity, he helped the government implement its ten-point socioeconomic agenda by ensuring equitable and sustainable financing through the Comprehensive Tax Reform Program.

 During his DOF tenure, he led the tax reform team to work with Congress to pass the Tax Reform for Acceleration and Inclusion (TRAIN) Law, which corrected the long-standing inequity of the tax system by reducing income tax rates while providing funding for the government’s Build, Build, Build infrastructure program.
 Then-Undersecretary Chua was also critical in the passage of three pieces of legislation increasing excise taxes on “sin” products, such as tobacco, alcohol, and e-cigarettes, to fund the Universal Health Care Program.

 Prior to joining the government, he was the World Bank’s senior country economist for the Philippines.
 In this capacity, he advised the government on strategies and policies to attain more inclusive growth—the type that creates more and better jobs and reduces poverty.